-Do you sleep with your cat in bed with you?
-If yes, you are clearly part of the majority.
+Cats enjoy sleeping with humans.
+If you’ve always permitted your furry feline to sleep in bed with you, you are clearly part of the majority.
 The Centers for Disease Control and Prevention (CDC) estimates that around 50% of pet owners in the United States allow their pet to sleep in bed with them.
 A survey of 2,000 found that pet owners let their cats and dogs share their beds with them because it makes them feel safer, as reported in a poll conducted by the CDC.

 Sharing a bed is a sign of closeness, for you and your cat.
 Making contact with your feline friend reduces stress and slows your heart rate.
-However, cats, just like some other adorable pets, should not be left alone for a long time If you plan to sleep apart from your cat.
-It is also advisable to offer your furry pal a comfortable alternative to your bed in other areas of your home.
+However, cats, just like some other adorable pets, should not be left alone for a long time.
+If you plan to sleep apart from your cat, it is advisable to offer your furry pal a comfortable alternative to your bed in other areas of your home.

 To really understand why you should let your cat sleep in your bed, this article highlights the pros and cons of allowing your cat to sleep beside you.

-Feeling safe: Your cat wants a place that is secure and warm, and that place is you.
+Feeling safe: Wondering why cats sleep with humans?
+Well, there are plenty of reasons, but the primary one is the sense of security it provides.
+They want a place that is secure and warm, and that place is you.
 Cats are very vulnerable, so your cat is indicating that he trusts you and feels safe beside you.
 However, cats sleep in short bursts, which makes them remain active at night and will possibly interrupt your sleep.

 Protection against loneliness: As a cat lover, you see your cat as your partner that doesn’t make you bored and you can play with during your lonely times.
 The unconditional love your cat offers is underrated.
 And for someone who is fighting the terrible symptoms of depression or suffers nightmares, this connection is very valuable.
 This is undoubtedly one of the things that people who are battling depression need more than anything — the constant presence of encouragement, love, and affection.